Consultation on the introduction of a Solar Sharer Offer (SSO) is closed.

 • empowering consumers

-• lower system costs through smoothing the consumption profile over the day
+• lowering system costs by smoothing energy use across the day

-• ensuring the benefits of Australia’s clean energy transition are shared more equitably.
+• ensuring the benefits of Australia’s clean energy transition are shared more fairly.

 Current stage